isomerpages/pa-cdccs/_programmes/Socio Emotional Wellness/Socio Emotional Wellness & Inclusiveness.md

 		</td>
 		<td width="50%">
 			<a href="/programmes/Socio-Emotional-Wellness/purple-parade"><b>The Purple Parade</b></a><br>
-Singapore’s largest movement to celebrate the abilities and support the inclusion of special needs
+Singapore’s largest movement to celebrate the abilities and support the inclusion of persons with disabilities.
 			<br><br><a href="/programmes/Socio-Emotional-Wellness/purple-parade">Find out more ></a>
 		</td>
 	</tr>